 3. Christians are led by the Holy Spirit (John 10:27) in determining which local expression of the body of Christ one is called to be a participant in.
 As individual members of the body (1 Cor 12:27), God arranged each one of us as he chose (1 Cor 12:18).
 We are placed where we can serve according to the gift that God has given us (Rom 12:6).
 The church has a variety of ministries where we can exercise the gifts entrusted to our care (Eph 4).
 Early church members demonstrated four common characteristics.
 Together, they practiced fellowship (Acts 2:46), leadership (Acts 6:1–6), discipleship (Acts 2:42), and stewardship (Acts 4:32).

 1. A profession of faith in Jesus Christ as Lord and Savior.
 Our membership is in both the universal and local church, because we are united in Christ with “one Lord, one faith, one baptism, one God and Father of all” (Eph 4:5–6).

 2. Engage in New Testament practices of membership by regular participation in fellowship (worship and small groups), leadership (exercising gifts and talents), discipleship (growth and accountability), and stewardship (tithes and offerings).

 3. Agreement with our Statement of Faith

-4. Fill out an information card in person or use this online form and indicate you have decided to make Calvary Chapel your home church.
-You will be placed on our church directory and e-mail (google) tool.
-If you have additional questions, please feel free to speak with one of our church elders or leaders after a weekend worship service, or you can send us a note at email@example.com
+4. Fill a Connect Form and indicate you have decided to make Calvary Chapel your home church.
+If you have additional questions, please feel free to speak with one of our church elders or leaders after a weekend worship service, or you can send us a note at firstname.lastname@example.org